Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 103. Grave

-: very bad, serious, worrying, critical, important
+: very bad, serious, worrying, or critical

 Example- John didn’t know that he had made a grave mistake.